DebtBusters logo

 27 March 2024

-Follow these 12 rules to ensure that your funds are optimally invested:
+Follow these 14 rules to ensure your funds are optimally invested:

-“The risk-free rate is normally the yield on government paper for the comparable period.
-Once you have established what the risk-free rate is, it is easier to assess if additional yield is worth the additional risk.
-Where a risk appears above where it should be relative to the risk return spectrum do not invest,” advises Sean Segar of Nedgroup Investments.
+“The risk-free rate is typically the yield on government bonds for the comparable period.
+Once you establish the risk-free rate, it becomes easier to assess whether additional yield is worth the extra risk.
+If an investment’s risk is disproportionately high compared to its expected return, avoid it,” advises Sean Segar of Nedgroup Investments.

-John Field, CEO of FedGroup, adds: “You have to get the right balance of income and growth.
-There is no such thing as a risk-free investment but the risk has to match our circumstances.
-Look at the reputation of the product supplier and find out if the company is regulated before you invest.”
+John Field, CEO of FedGroup, adds: “Achieving the right balance of income and growth is crucial.
+There is no such thing as a risk-free investment, but the risk must align with your financial circumstances.
+Always assess the reputation of the product provider and ensure the company is regulated before investing.”

 Diversification is key to reducing risk and maximising returns.
-South African investors have access to a variety of asset classes, including stocks, bonds, real estate, and commodities.
-Investing across these sectors can protect your portfolio from volatility in any single area.
+South African investors have access to a variety of asset classes, including equities, bonds, real estate, and commodities.
+Investing across these sectors can help protect your portfolio from volatility in any single area.

 3. Understand what you are investing in

-Segar advises that when investing in an interest paying instrument or unit trust portfolio you should ensure you take the following steps:
+When investing in an interest-bearing instrument or unit trust portfolio, Segar recommends taking the following steps:

-• Understand if the rate quoted is effective or nominal, and if it is net or gross of fees.
+• Determine whether the quoted rate is effective or nominal and whether it is net or gross of fees.

 • Ensure costs are reasonable.
-Income type funds are typically cheaper than equity and balanced funds.
+Income-type funds are generally cheaper than equity and balanced funds.

-• Avoid fads and look beyond the marketing message.
+• Avoid investment fads and look beyond marketing messages.

-• Understand the regulatory environment of the product and the issuer.
+• Understand the regulatory framework governing the product and the issuer.

 4. Make use of pooled income funds

-Pooled investment funds are convenient and offer several advantages, says Segar.
-These include spread of counterparty credit risk, the ability to invest in longer dated instruments at higher yields while still having easy access to funds , minimum investment amounts are relatively low and fees are generally low.
-Unit trusts are also regulated.
+Pooled investment funds offer several advantages, says Segar.
+These include spreading counterparty credit risk, the ability to invest in longer-term instruments with higher yields while still maintaining liquidity, lower minimum investment amounts, and regulated fee structures.

-South Africa offers various tax-advantaged investment vehicles, such as Retirement Annuities (RAs) and Tax-Free Savings Accounts (TFSAs).
-Utilizing these can significantly enhance your investment's growth potential by minimising tax liabilities.
+South Africa offers tax-advantaged investment vehicles such as retirement annuities (RAs) and tax-free savings accounts (TFSAs).
+Utilising these can enhance your investment growth potential by minimising tax liabilities.

-Some investments only pay out every six months or at the end of the investment term, which may not suit your needs.
+Some investments pay out income only every six months or at the end of the investment term, which may not suit your needs.

 Need debt counselling or consolidation?